wingding12/Voice-AI-Customer-Service-App/README.md

 ### **The Conference Bridge Pattern**

-Our proprietary approach to seamless handoffs:
+The approach to seamless handoffs:

 ```
 ┌─────────────────────────────────────────────────────────────┐